LunarClient/Apollo/docs/developers/modules/borders.md

 ```

 ## Public Use Cases
-The borders module is currently being used on the following servers:
+Some servers known to be using the borders module are:
 * ```play.vipermc.net```
 * ```play.minecadia.com```